 Georg is a Professor in the Department of Physics.
 Georg received his Ph.D. at the University of Munich.
 In his research, he employs laser-cooled rubidium atoms to study matter waves in optical lattices and in other atom trapping devices, and to investigate interaction processes involving cold, very highly excited atoms (Rydberg atoms) and cold plasmas.
 In his spare time and vacations, Georg enjoys bicycling, skiing, camping and sailing with his family.

 Corinna Schindler is an assistant professor in the Department of Chemistry at the University of Michigan.
 She received her Ph.D. from ETH Zurich in Switzerland.
 For her postdoctoral studies, Corinna joined the laboratory of Eric N. Jacobsen at Harvard University as a Feodor Lynen Postdoctoral Fellow to work in the field of asymmetric catalysis.
 The primary goal of her research program is to develop new synthetic methods based on transition metal catalysis to enable the synthesis of biologically active natural and unnatural products.

 Dr. Shaw is a full professor in the Department of Mathematics at the University of Northern Iowa.
 He received his Ph.D. here, at the University of Michigan.
 While he was here, he won the Center for Research on Learning and Teaching Outstanding Teaching Assistant Award.
 He's also won teaching awards at the Universities of Illinois, Minnesota, and Northern Iowa.
 He's published on the Collatz Conjecture, the teaching of calculus, and all sorts of other things including a problem that was discovered during an MMSS session.
-In addition to writing books on teaching calculus, and a pre-calculus textbook.
-He is a professional combinatorist and a big fan of graph theory and game theory.
+In addition to writing books on teaching calculus, a pre-calculus textbook, and collaborative creativity he is a combinatorist and a big fan of graph theory and game theory.
 He's directed an improv comedy troupe, a storytelling show, and loves action and games of many kinds.